aneetdutta/CrossLink_CCS/README.md

 The artifact is organized as a sequence of stages.
 The same pattern applies to other scenario files: replace `scenario_result_512_sumo_all.yml` with the desired configuration and set `SCENARIO` to the filename without the `.yml` suffix.

+We already provided the raw mobility traces in data folder, sumo can be ignored.

 ### 1. Generate mobility traces

 For SUMO-based mobility: